How to Install (Windows)¶

 First, execute the Advance/NanoLabo installer.
 If a language selection window appears, choose a language for the installation process (this choice does not affect the software’s language setting).

-Follow the on-screen instructions to configure the installation.
-Once the configuration is complete, a summary window will be displayed.
-The Install Folder location will be required when you install Advance/NanoLabo Tool and set up the license.
-Please make a note of the installation folder.
+Once the configuration is complete, a summary window will appear.
+The Install Folder will be required when installing the Advance/NanoLabo Tool.
+Please make a note of the install folder.

 At the final window, click “Done” to complete the installation of Advance/NanoLabo.

-Next, proceed to launch the Advance/NanoLabo Tool installer.
+Next, run the Advance/NanoLabo Tool installer.

 Follow the on-screen instructions to configure the installation.
 Ensure you select the same location for the installation destination as you did for Advance/NanoLabo.